-Ariel's domestic strategies follow a disciplined, patient investing philosophy by searching for undervalued or underfollowed companies.
+Ariel's value and deep value strategies follow a disciplined, patient investing philosophy by searching for undervalued or underfollowed companies.
 We take advantage of the market's short-term thinking to optimize long-term results for our clients.
 We further believe ethical business practices make good investment sense and seek companies in alignment with our social quality criteria, similar to how we search for a margin of safety.
 More specifically:

-- Our domestic strategies do not invest in corporations whose primary source of revenue is derived from the production or sale of tobacco products or the manufacture of handguns.
+- Our value and deep value strategies do not invest in corporations whose primary source of revenue is derived from the production or sale of tobacco products or the manufacture of firearms.

 The responsibility factor is an important piece in assessing a company and its corporate culture.
 We review regulatory filings, research from MSCI Inc. and ISS, and directly engage with management.
 As long-term investors, management teams are viewed as business partners, and we pursue partnerships with shared values.